-B) Create a Focal Master File (.fmf) which includes the behaviors (or a subset thereof) from the global definition file.
-This file also instructs JWatcher to prompt users for additional data about each observation during data collection.

-C) Record behavior.
+- B) Create a Focal Master File (.fmf) which includes the behaviors (or a subset thereof) from the global definition file.
+This file also instructs JWatcher to prompt users for additional data about each observation during data collection. - C) Record behavior.
 The data file (.dat) file is created automatically during each observation.
 It contains the additional notes about the observation as well as the raw data that you have recorded.
-D) Create a Focal Analysis File, which specifies how data files (.dat) will be analyzed and specifies the results to be reported.